 This is a process by which the scammer decides to write a mail to bait you to submit your personal information without you knowing.

 You can be baited into divulging your credit card information or login detail, i.e., the profile of your social media.

 These are the two most common one that is working for the scammers now are a lot of people are now a victim:

 #A False E-Mail Message “, Your Facebook, Was Login Into In New York”

-You can be sent a mail telling you that your Facebook sign on was used to login in New York; you are to confirm if you are the one or not.
+You can be sent a mail telling you that your Facebook sign-on was used to login into New York; you are to confirm if you are the one or not.

 As you input your detail, the information is being collected at the back-end through a dedicated App.